 - Residents will increasingly trust that the City is responsive and accountable to the community

 Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, asexual + Communities

-As part of the City's commitment to equity and inclusion for everyone, the Office of Equity works closely with Ivalis Meza, the Senior Policy Advisor, Deputy Communications Director, and Liaison to the LGBTQ+ Community in the Office of the Mayor.
-Staff from the Office of Equity participate in the Mayor's LGBTQIA+ Advisory Committee, work to advance more inclusive policies for the gender and sexual minority communities, and continue to collaborate on events in the LGBTQ+ communities.
+As part of the City's commitment to equity and inclusion for everyone, the Office of Equity works closely with Rocio Guenther, the Mayor's Constituent Services Director, and Liaison to the LGBTQIA+ Community in the Office of the Mayor.
+Staff from the Office of Equity participate in the Mayor's LGBTQIA+ Advisory Committee, work to advance more inclusive policies for the gender and sexual minority communities, and continue to collaborate on events in the LGBTQIA+ communities.

 Government Alliance on Race and Equity

 The Government Alliance on Race and Equity (GARE) is a national membership organization for jurisdictions committed to advancing equity.
 The City joined the network in 2017 as a Core Member.
 What this means is that our policy direction will align with their directives and we will adapt to different strategies coming out of national best practices around advancing equity.